-A few kilometres from El chorro and the Caminito del Rey (follow the MA-448 until the junction signposted for Bobastro and the Mesas de Villaverde.) lay the Ruins of the impressive fortress known as “Bobastro” that are well worth a visit if only for its stunning setting.
+A few kilometres from El Chorro and the Caminito del Rey, you can visit Bobastro castle and Omar ben Hafsun.
+(Follow the MA-448 until the junction signposted for Bobastro and the Mesas de Villaverde.) lay the ruins of the impressive fortress known as “Bobastro” that are well worth a visit if only for its stunning setting.
 (You really need a car to visit this place though.)

 This area around 850 to 917 was ruled by Umar ibn Hafsun ibn Ja’far ibn Salim (Arabic: عمر بن حَفْصُون بن جعفر بن سالم).
 In Spanish this man was known as Omar Ben Hafsun and in the 9th-century he was a formidable Christian leader of the anti-Ummayad forces in southern Iberia.